sylmarien/openstack-install-notes/Neutron.md

     `ovs-vsctl add-br br-int`
   3. Add the external bridge:
     `ovs-vsctl add-br br-ex`
+  4. Modify `/etc/network/interfaces` to have the following content:

+    ```
+    auto eth0
+    iface eth0 inet manual
+        up ifconfig eth0 0.0.0.0 up
+        up ip link set eth0 promisc on
+        down ip link set eth0 promisc off
+        down ifconfig eth0 down

+    auto br-ex
+    iface br-ex inet static
+        address 10.79.7.2
+        netmask 255.255.0.0
+        network 10.79.0.0
+        broadcast 10.79.255.255
+        gateway 10.79.0.1
+        # dns-* options are implemented by the resolvconf package, if installed
+        dns-nameservers 10.28.0.4 10.28.0.5
+    ```
-  4. Add a port to the external bridge that connects to the physical external network interface:
+  5. Add a port to the external bridge that connects to the physical external network interface:
     `ovs-vsctl add-port br-ex INTERFACE_NAME`
-  Replacing _INTERFACE_NAME_ with the actual interface name (in this example _eth3_)
+  Replacing _INTERFACE_NAME_ with the actual interface name (in this example _eth0_)
-  **Note:** Depending on your network interface driver, you may need to disable generic receive offload (GRO) to achieve suitable throughput between your instances and the external network.
+  **Note (usually unnecessary):** Depending on your network interface driver, you may need to disable generic receive offload (GRO) to achieve suitable throughput between your instances and the external network.
   To temporarily disable GRO on the external network interface while testing your environment:
     `ethtool -K INTERFACE_NAME gro off`
+  6. Reboot the server to apply this configuration.
-12. Restart the Networking services:
+12. Restart the Networking services (not needed if the reboot has been done):

   ```
   service neutron-plugin-openvswitch-agent restart